Winter is coming!

 Relieving Barriers to Purchase

-Common objections to online shopping – reiterated by the Pitney Bowes study – continue to revolve around shipping (cost, time, reliability) and the uncertainty of whether the product will be liked and, if not, the ease of returns.
+Common objections to online shopping – reiterated by the Bain study – continue to revolve around shipping (cost, time, reliability) and the uncertainty of whether the product will be liked and, if not, the ease of returns.

 Those concerns are likely amplified for gift-givers, as there’s more pressure to ensure that the gift is liked or can be easily returned and to ensure that the package arrives on time.

-Taking a page from Amazon’s book to ease concerns around shipping cost and speed, and ease of returns is worth considering during the holiday season.
+Taking steps to ease concerns around shipping cost and speed, and ease of returns can boost conversion rates.